 Still, though, we enjoyed our lunch and drinks.

 Also, on the day we were there, they had 2 for 1 margarita.
-I have a feeling that’s always the special fo the day.
-Let me know!
+I have a feeling that’s always the special of the day.

 Note: Do not forget to close out your check with your server.
 Someone near us at the pool ditched their check and left the server high and dry.
 Not cool!
 The check total, unfortunately, had to come out of the server’s pocket.